The New, The Cool, The Weird, The Queer

 As an artist, I find deep joy in the collaborative process of new play development and have spent much of my career championing new work by living playwrights at theaters such as Magic Theatre, The Ground Floor at Berkeley Repertory Theatre, American Conservatory Theater, and more.

-Awards: Winner of Shortlived Play Festival 2019, Promising Woman in Theatre, Porter Arts Grant, DaVinci Scholar, Renaissance Artist Award.
+Awards: Winner of Shortlived Play Festival (nation’s largest audience judged theater competition), Best of Playground SF, Promising Woman in Theatre, DaVinci Scholar, Renaissance Artist Award, Theatre Arts Student of the Year.
 LEARN MORE

-The past 5 years, I have helped produce Berkeley Repertory Theatre’s New Work Summer Development Program The Ground Floor.
-I am a Founding Member of The Director’s Collective, a space dedicated to creating opportunities for Bay Area directors to experiment, develop their skills, foster camaraderie and lateral mentorship, and hone their unique directorial voice and vision.
-Former Interim Artistic Director of The Custom Made Theatre Co and Artistic Director at FaultLine Theater; which focused on developing and producing fresh scripts that lie at the intersection of pop culture and politics.
+The five years, I helped produce Berkeley Repertory Theatre’s New Work Summer Development Program The Ground Floor.
+I am a Founding Member of Bay Area Directors Collective, a space dedicated to creating opportunities for directors to experiment, develop their skills, and foster camaraderie and lateral mentorship.
+Former Interim Artistic Director of The Custom Made Theatre Co and Co-Artistic Director at FaultLine Theater; which focused on developing and producing fresh scripts that lie at the intersection of pop culture and politics.

 Current Projectss